thinknew/BCIWorkshop/README.md

 Is there recorded videos for workshop
 ==============
+* No for BCI Workshop in 2023.
-Yes, whole workshop has been recorded over zoom and has been uploaded on following Youtube location
+* Yes for BCI Workshop in 2022, whole workshop has been recorded over zoom and has been uploaded on following Youtube location

 [![Workshop Video](https://github.com/thinknew/BCIWorkshop/blob/main/images/YT.png)](https://youtu.be/Gi3UshG_8CI "Worshop on Standardised Brain Computer Interface Framework
 ")